miso-lims/miso-lims/docs/admin/mysql-8-upgrade.md

       | xargs mysqldump -u root -p --single-transaction --skip-triggers "${DATABASE}" > misodb_5_7.sql
     ```

-1. remove MySQL 5.7 and install MySQL 8
+1. remove MySQL 5.7 and install MySQL 8.0
    * set the root password.
 Going forward, root must be used to run Flyway and restore backups
+   * configure the MySQL server time zone (UTC is recommended).
+You may want to populate the MySQL
+     time zone tables.
+See the [MySQL docs for this](https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html)
 1. prepare MySQL 8 database.
 Replace `lims` with your database name if different.
    * `CREATE DATABASE lims;`
    * Create any necessary users. e.g.